RikVoorhaar/website/_posts/2021-08-29-python-docx.md

 	f.write(document._element.xml)
 ```

-It seems the problem was that the text box on the right was nested inside an other object, which is apparently not handled properly.
-This issue was easy to fix by modifying the Word document.
-However, the right bar on the side consists of 2 textboxes, and the top box with my contact information _does_ dissappear if I change the first paragraph. _But_, it does not dissapear if I change the second paragraph; it only happens if I change paragraph 1 or 3 (and the latter is empty).
-I tried inserting two paragraphs before this particular paragraph, or changing the style of this particular paragraph, but the issue remains.
+It seems the problem was that the text box on the right was nested inside an
+other object, which is apparently not handled properly.
+This issue was easy to
+fix by modifying the Word document.
+However, the right bar on the side consists
+of 2 text boxes, and the top box with my contact information _does_ disappear if
+I change the first paragraph. _But_, it does not disappear if I change the
+second paragraph; it only happens if I change paragraph 1 or 3 (and the latter
+is empty).
+I tried inserting two paragraphs before this particular paragraph, or
+changing the style of this particular paragraph, but the issue remains.

 Looking at the XML the issue is clear: the text box element lies nested inside
 this paragraph!
 It turned out to be a bit tricky to avoid this, so for now let